yuwei2010/PocketFlow/docs/node.md

    - Returns `prep_res`, which will be passed to both `exec()` and `post()`.

 2. **`exec(shared, prep_res)`**
-   - The main execution step, typically where you call your LLM or any external APIs.
+   - The main execution step where the LLM is called.
+   - Has a built-in retry feature to handle errors and ensure reliable results.
    - Returns `exec_res`, which is passed to `post()`.

 3. **`post(shared, prep_res, exec_res)`**